-In 1974, Marines serving at a base in Japan were charged with circulating petitions contrary to U.S. Navy and Marine Corp regulations that required prior approval from their commanders.
-Their case finally reached the U.S. Supreme Court, who in 1980 upheld the necessity of the regulations in the face of a First Amendment challenge.
-In this 1975 photo, U.S. Marines debark as evacuees load the CH-53 helicopter, known as the Jolly Green Giant, at the U.S. Embassy in Saigon, Vietnam.
+In 1974, Marines serving at a base in Japan were charged with circulating petitions contrary to U.S. military regulations that required prior approval from their commanders.
+The Supreme Court upheld the regulations.
+In this 1975 photo, U.S. Marines debark as evacuees load the CH-53 helicopter at the U.S. Embassy in Saigon, Vietnam.
 The Marines were initiating the final stage of evacuation by air after a communist victory in the Vietnam War.
 (AP Photo/Frances Starner, used with permission from the Associated Press)

 In Secretary of the Navy v.
 Huff, 444 U.S. 453 (1980), the Supreme Court upheld a regulation requiring members of the armed services to obtain a commander’s approval before circulating petitions or leaflets.

 The case reached the Court at the same time as Brown v.
 Glines, which became the controlling case.

-Marines sought to circulate petitions dealing with issues in Vietnam War, support in South Korea
+Marines sought to circulate petitions dealing with Vietnam War, South Koreas

 Frank Huff, Robert Falatine, and Robert Gabrielson were serving in the Marine Corps at the United States Marine Corps Air Station in Iwakuni, Japan.
 In 1974, they sought permission to circulate a petition addressed to members of Congress that dealt with "the use of military forces in labor disputes within the United States, amnesty for men who resisted the draft or deserted the Armed Forces during the Vietnam War, and United States support for the Government of south Korea," according to the ruling.
 The commander denied two requests, but allowed the petition about South Korea to circulate within the base.